microsoft/botbuilder-js/libraries/botbuilder/etc/botbuilder.api.md

 import { ClaimsIdentity } from 'botframework-connector';
 import { ConnectorClient } from 'botframework-connector';
 import { ConnectorClientOptions } from 'botframework-connector';
-import { ConversationAccount } from 'botframework-schema';
+import { ConversationAccount } from 'botbuilder-core';
 import { ConversationParameters } from 'botbuilder-core';
 import { ConversationReference } from 'botbuilder-core';
 import { ConversationResourceResponse } from 'botbuilder-core';